HeTM: Transactional Memory for Heterogeneous Systems: The platform

 \subsection{Additional Conflict Resolution Policies}

-The solution presented so far assumes a fixed conflict resolution that deterministically aborts the speculatively committed transactions on the GPU side in case of inter-device conflict.
+The solution presented so far, as well as the current prototype of \sys, assumes a fixed conflict resolution that deterministically aborts the speculatively committed transactions on the GPU side in case of inter-device conflict.
 Note that this property has the advantage of ensuring that the effects of speculatively committed transactions on the CPU side can be immediately considered as committed.
 Thus their results can be externalized to application-level results without incurring the latency of inter-device synchronization.
 This is a desirable property in practice, as arguably the CPU is the preferred device to execute latency sensitive transactions (considering that the processing of GPU transactions is burdened by the latency of kernel activation and result transfer).

 Nonetheless, supporting alternative conflict resolution policies, i.e., that abort the transactions speculatively committed by the CPU, may be useful, e.g., to avoid starving the GPU or to favor the device that committed more transactions.